marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     Sire, we've done it and we have proof.

     FIBBLESTIB
-    They killed it sire!
+    They killed it, sire!
 I saw everything!

     KING KORBOZ
     They have killed the shapechanger?!